 - Consolidate vodka and lemon juice in it, followed by showering sugar (1/2 teaspoon) up and over.

 - Take a little plate and spread the staying 2 teaspoons of sugar on it.

-- The lemon wedges are to be covered into the sugar flawlessly.
+- The lemon wedges are to be covered in the sugar flawlessly.

-- Swallow down the shot and add more flavor to it by sucking the sugared lemon wedge.
+- Swallow down the shot and add more flavour to it by sucking the sugared lemon wedge.

 5. Tuaca Lemon Drop Shot

 This lemon drop shot is the ideal beginning to a memorable night.

 - 1 ½ oz TUACA